View Little Rock Central High School Visitor Center in a larger map

 On a national level, the events of this period demonstrated

-the federal commitment to enforcing equal civil rights for all U.S. citizens,
+the federal commitment to enforcing equal civil rights for all U.S. Little Rock Central High School

 The showdown between Eisenhower and Faubus continued to